elbatouri/binary_trees/README.md

- this is a readme file for binary trees Project
+ this is a readme file for binary trees Project.